-- Inefficient Light Sources - when the fixture is inefficient in converting electricity to light, using more watts than necessary to produce the lumens.
+- Inefficient Light Sources - when the fixture is inefficient in converting electricity, it uses more watts than necessary to produce light.

-- Transmission Losses - when dirt or other obstruction blocks some of the light; or when the light source is too far away from what you want illuminated.
+- Transmission Losses - when dirt or other obstruction blocks light; or when the light is too far away from what you want illuminated.

 - Over Lighting - when more light is used than is needed or when a 'free' source such as daylight is not used.

 - Excessive 'On' Hours - when lights are on for no reason.

 Lighting levels often are higher than necessary.
 Remove unneeded lamps where lighting levels exceed your needs.

 Turn off lights when an area is unoccupied